1 cup(250 mL) walnut halves

 100g pinch salt.

-Butter in food processor, mix little water till combine.
+Add butter in a food processor, mix little water till combined.

-Knead it then in cling wrap into fridge to rest.
+Knead it then in cling wrap into the fridge to rest.

 Top with smoked salmon and cream cheese.

 Mix 6 Jumbo eggs, 1 tablespoon organic veg stock, 200 ml milk 100 ml cream.

 Cover the pie with the egg mix bake for hour at 170c